Skip to content

 No Kitty, iTerm2, Sixel, or other terminal image protocol support is required.
 The renderer only emits colored Unicode text through Rich/Textual, so it works the same way in ordinary terminals, multiplexed sessions, SSH sessions, and environments with no image protocol support.
 Preview quality depends on the visible pane size and terminal color depth: larger panes provide more sampled cells, and truecolor terminals preserve colors better than 256-color terminals.

 ACE checks only terminal color depth from the environment.
 When COLORTERM=truecolor, COLORTERM=24bit, or a truecolor marker in TERM is present, previews use 24-bit color; otherwise they use 256-color approximations.
-Missing files, unsupported extensions, decode errors, missing Pillow, and images above the renderer guardrails show a concise text fallback with the file path, byte size when available, and the relevant editor action.
-Use e in notifications or %E in agent panels whenever full-fidelity viewing is needed.
+Missing files, unsupported extensions, decode errors, missing Pillow, and images above the renderer guardrails show a concise text fallback with the file path, byte size when available, and the relevant editor or artifact action.
+Use e in notifications, E on the Agents tab, or the A artifact viewer whenever full-fidelity viewing is needed.

 Source: src/sase/ace/tui/graphics/